HangfireIO/Hangfire/README.md

 **Resource-aware background servers**

-The implementation described in [documentations/Awareness specification.md](documentations/Awareness%20specification.md) adds an opt-in resource gate to `BackgroundJobServer`.
-A server can now report whether the local node has enough capacity to accept more work.
-When capacity is unavailable, its workers stay alive, continue to observe shutdown, and keep the server visible in monitoring, but they do not fetch or reserve new jobs.
-Already fetched jobs continue through the normal Hangfire processing pipeline.

-This feature keeps existing applications compatible: if `BackgroundJobServerOptions.Resource` is not configured, the server behaves as before and always fetches jobs when workers are ready.
+Background servers can now be made aware of local node capacity.
+When a server is resource constrained or intentionally draining, it stays alive, keeps heartbeating, remains visible in monitoring, and lets already fetched jobs finish normally, but workers stop fetching new jobs until capacity returns.

+Resource awareness is opt-in and backward compatible.
+Applications that do not configure `BackgroundJobServerOptions.Resource` keep the existing Hangfire behavior.

-The implementation includes:
+The feature includes:

-- `IJobServerResource` and the default `JobServerResource` implementation in `Hangfire.Core`.
+- `IJobServerResource` and `JobServerResource` for reporting whether a server can allocate more work.
-- `BackgroundJobServerOptions.Resource` for passing a resource provider to a server.
+- Rich resource snapshots with allocation state, reason, and last checked timestamp.
+- Graceful drain mode for deployments, node maintenance, and operational pauses.
+- Queue-level resource policies, so a server can pause constrained queues while continuing to process safe queues.
+- Built-in provider helpers for memory limits, disk free-space checks, CPU-load checks with unsupported-platform fallback, and composite resource checks.
-- Worker-side checks before `FetchNextJob`, so constrained servers stop taking new jobs until capacity returns.
+- Worker-side checks before `FetchNextJob`, preventing constrained servers from reserving new jobs.
-- A periodic capacity reporter for `JobServerResource`.
-- `CanAllocate` server metadata exposed through monitoring APIs, including `ServerDto.CanAllocate`.
+- Server metadata and monitoring support through `ServerDto`, including allocation state, reason, checked time, drain mode, and paused queues.
-- SQL Server storage support that persists `CanAllocate` in existing serialized server data without requiring a schema migration.
+- SQL Server storage support that persists resource metadata in the existing serialized server data without a schema migration.
+- Dashboard visibility on the Servers page for available, constrained, draining, and offline servers.

-Use the built-in `JobServerResource` when capacity can be computed periodically:
+Use `JobServerResource` when capacity can be computed periodically:

 ```csharp
 var resource = new JobServerResource();